HelmyBlub/chatSim/tasks.md

 Tasks:
-- market building
-    - food market building
-        - when quiting job
-            - what happens with storage?
-            - try to sell
-            - else keep, might break down over time
-    - market building for wood
 - more images+animations
     - make the map appear more realistic.
 Easier to follow what happens
+    - make actions take time for animations to be displayed
     - visaulize interactions between citizens better
         - like a chat bubble when requesting to sell or buy
+- camera follows selected citizen
+    - be able to unselect
 - pathing, citizen can not move over "private property"
 - selection for other things like houses, tree, mushroom
 - paint citizen with a tool based on their job